JNRowe/versionah/doc/background.rst

 vim_ or formulating complicated lisp functions with ``number-to-string`` and ``string-to-number`` in emacs_.

-Now :mod:`versionah` is born, and I should be able to realise those dreams!
+Now `versionah` is born, and I should be able to realise those dreams!

 Version numbers
 ===============